LuisIllig/public-vault/Setup/Work Station.md

 # Planned Upgrades

 RTX 3090 for about 750-850 €.
 Better gaming experience + more stuff I could do with AI.

+# OS

+Currently Windows 10 Home.
+Will either completly move to Linux ([[NixOS]]) with a Windows 10 VM or dual boot Linux/ Windows 10.